LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	compilation mode, these warnings and errors might be expected);
 	it can also write test results in the TAP and xUnit formats, generating files that can then be processed by continuous integration servers;
-	know issue: the output of some of the multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals;
+	known issue: the output of some multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals;
 	you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from